virgili0/Virgilio/content/purgatorio/fundamentals/statistics-fundamentals.md

 It's awesome.

-### Descriptive Statistics
+## Descriptive Statistics

-[Descriptive statistics](https://www.investopedia.com/terms/d/descriptive_statistics.asp) aim to analyze and summarise the data collected in an experiment.
+[Descriptive statistics](https://www.investopedia.com/terms/d/descriptive_statistics.asp) aim to analyze and summarize the data collected during an experiment.

 The set of methods and techniques used in descriptive statistics makes it possible to express the information contained in a set of data by means of graphs and particular numerical indicators.